zalora/binlog-parser/README.md

 queries in the binlog file already have diverged (e. g. parsing a binlog file from a few days ago, but the schema on the main database already changed by dropping or adding columns).

-The parser will NOT make an attempt to map data to fields in a table if the information schema retuns more or too little columns compared to the format found in the binlog.
+The parser will NOT make an attempt to map data to fields in a table if the information schema retuns more or too less columns compared to the format found in the binlog.
 The field names will be mapped as "unknown":

     {